fasmide/deflux/README.md

 It does have some rough edges that i'll hopefully be working on - now you should be able to find these sensor measurements in influxdb:

+## Influxdb

+Sensor values are added as influxdb values and tagged with sensor type, id and name

 ```
 > select * from deflux order by time desc limit 25;
 name: deflux